MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-addremoveprograms.md

 <!-- Description-Source-ADMX -->
 Removes the "Add a program from CD-ROM or floppy disk" section from the Add New Programs page.
 This prevents users from using Add or Remove Programs to install programs from removable media.

-If you disable this setting or do not configure it, the "Add a program from CD-ROM or floppy disk" option is available to all users.
+If you disable this setting or don't configure it, the "Add a program from CD-ROM or floppy disk" option is available to all users.

-This setting does not prevent users from using other tools and methods to add or remove program components.
+This setting doesn't prevent users from using other tools and methods to add or remove program components.

 > [!NOTE]
 > If the "Hide Add New Programs page" setting is enabled, this setting is ignored.
-Also, if the "Prevent removable media source for any install" setting (located in User Configuration\Administrative Templates\Windows Components\Windows Installer) is enabled, users cannot add programs from removable media, regardless of this setting.
+Also, if the "Prevent removable media source for any install" setting (located in User Configuration\Administrative Templates\Windows Components\Windows Installer) is enabled, users can't add programs from removable media, regardless of this setting.
 <!-- NoAddFromCDorFloppy-Description-End -->

 <!-- NoAddFromCDorFloppy-Editable-Begin -->